A lot of people worry about how safe it is to visit New Orleans, and while this is a generally valid concern, they are often a bit overblown.

 - Central City

 - This is a local neighborhood that does have a high crime rate.
-There are no tourists attractions in this area.
+There are no tourist attractions in this area.
 There are some hostels in this neighborhood.
 If you stay at one, do not walk back at night, take a ride share to the front door.

 - Frenchmen Street, and the Marigny

 - This area has a lot of nightlife and live music.
-It is a triangular neighborhood and it is easy to get lost, especially when imbibing in alcohol.
+It is a triangular neighborhood and it is easy to get lost, especially when imbibing alcohol.

 - During the day be aware and know where you are headed.

-- At night stay on Frenchmen St. It begins on Esplanade and Decatur Street and ends at “The John” at the corner of Burgundy and Frenchmen.
+- At night stay on Frenchmen St., It begins on Esplanade and Decatur Street and ends at “The John” at the corner of Burgundy and Frenchmen.
 Do not go further.

 Special Tip: While the Audubon Zoo is a popular attraction on the southwest end of New Orleans, we advise only visiting during the day, as the city’s parks close at dusk.

 Use a cab/bus/car to get back to the French Quarter afterward.
 You can take the #11 Bus, or the Saint Charles Streetcar back to Canal Street.